RuneRost/Astro-RT/README.md

 python train_3d_time.py
 ```

 In this script data is split into an independent training, validation and testset and an Optuna study is run to find the best model and training hyperparameters.
 You can modify the script to change the intervals for the hyperparameters or load different datafiles.
-Alternatively you can load our pretrained model ```ufno_3d_time.eqx``` from the 'surrogate_models' folder.
+Alternatively you can load our pretrained model `ufno_3d_time.eqx` from the `surrogate_models`` folder.
 CHANGE THIS DEPENDING ON IF I STORE THE SPLITTED FILES OR THE ORIGINAL FILE OR MAYBE JUST BOTH

 sagen, was in beiden Dateien vohanden, etc. was man verstellen kann, sagen, dass auf die in architectures (link hinterlegen) defineirten architekturen zugreifen, Optuna etc